mission-impossible-android/mission-impossible-android/README.md

 ## MIA - CLI Tool

 ### Setup instructions for non-developers:
-1. Install any version of Python if not already installed.
+1. Install Python 3 if not already installed.
 Test using:
-    `python --version`
+    `python3 --version`

 2. Install [`pip`](https://pip.pypa.io/en/latest/index.html) (for Python 3) if not already installed.
 Test using:
     `pip3 --version`